 If you are currently pursuing your criminal justice degree or even pursuing a something as seemingly irrelevant as your master of health administration degree, or something entirely different altogether, you may not realize that there are exciting job opportunities available to you in the Federal Bureau of Investigation (FBI).
+Your experience may be a perfect fit to work for the FBI.

 While the FBI often seems like it’s strictly populated with special agents who work in the field tracking hardened criminals, this reputation is fostered by popular media, including television programs and movies.
 In reality, the FBI is one of the largest government organizations and employs a large number of skilled professionals in a wide variety of capacities, beyond the position of field agent.
 If you have skills in criminal justice, information technology, the healthcare field, administration, finance and accounting, and other areas, there may be a great career waiting for you with the FBI.